 Prior to booking an appointment for blood collection, you must complete the following steps:

-- You must first complete the online screening questionnaire and read/signed the consent form on your personal home page.
+- You must first complete the online screening questionnaire and print your requisition form on your personal home page.

 - Print your OHS requisition form.